-The customer support agent wasn’t willing to give us any precise numbers.
-We were told that they have over 100 servers in 22 countries (and 27 locations).
+We were told that they have over 50 servers in 23 countries (and 29 locations).
 Even though we can verify the number of countries, we can’t verify the number of servers.
-However, we do believe that FastestVPN operates a very small server network of around 100 servers.
+However, we do believe that FastestVPN operates a very small server network.
 In comparison to top-rated VPNs that have over 5,000 servers, FastestVPN doesn’t seem good.
 And after testing dozens of VPNs here on TechNadu, we have to say that this VPN brings one of the smallest networks out there.

 Lastly, it’s important to be said that you can switch between different numbers with no limitations.
 And also, you’re able to connect to specific cities (in a restricted manner), which is important if you’re planning to unblock services available in specific cities or regions.

 Ease of Use

 FastestVPN now comes with an improved UI – much easier to use than before.
 However, what we didn’t like is the lack of customization.
 FastestVPN is designed for average home users who want everything to be automated.
 Our Score: 7/10.